MicrosoftDocs/VBA-Docs/api/Excel.WallsAndGridlines2D.md

 ## Example

-This example causes Microsoft Graph to draw 2-D gridlines for the chart.
+This example causes Graph to draw 2-D gridlines for the chart.

 ```vb